Trusted Vedic Astrology Platform

 FAQ

-Answers grounded in how our tools actually calculate and what they actually do.
+Answers grounded in how our tools actually calculate and what they genuinely do — no generic astrology filler.

-How accurate is the Kundali generated on AstroKund?
+How accurate is the free Kundali generated on AstroKund?

-Kundali accuracy depends on two things: the precision of the ephemeris data and the correctness of the birth details you provide.
+AstroKund Kundali accuracy depends on two factors: the precision of the ephemeris data and the correctness of the birth details you provide.
 We use the Swiss Ephemeris — the most precise astronomical database available for Vedic software — and apply topocentric correction for your exact birth location.
-The result matches what a professional Jyotishi would compute using the same input data.
+The calculated chart matches what a professional Jyotishi would compute using the same input data and Lahiri Ayanamsa.

 What is Guna Milan and how does AstroKund calculate it?

-Guna Milan (also called Ashta Koota) compares the Moon Nakshatra of two individuals across 8 compatibility dimensions — Varna, Vashya, Tara, Yoni, Graha Maitri, Gana, Bhakoot, and Nadi.
-Each dimension carries a specific maximum score.
-AstroKund calculates the Moon's exact Nakshatra and Pada from your birth chart, then applies the classical Ashta Koota tables.
-The score is presented with individual dimension breakdowns, not just a total number.
+Guna Milan (Ashta Koota) compares the Moon Nakshatra of two individuals across 8 compatibility dimensions — Varna, Vashya, Tara, Yoni, Graha Maitri, Gana, Bhakoot, and Nadi — each carrying a specific maximum score.
+AstroKund calculates the Moon's exact Nakshatra and Pada from both birth charts, then applies classical Ashta Koota tables.
+Results show individual dimension scores, not just a combined total.

-What does the daily Panchang show and why does it change by location?
+What does today's Panchang show and why does it change by location?

-The five Panchang limbs — Tithi (lunar day), Nakshatra (Moon's asterism), Yoga (Sun-Moon angle sum), Karana (half-Tithi), and Vara (weekday) — are all time-dependent and some are location-dependent because Tithi and Nakshatra transitions are calculated from the local sunrise time.
-A Tithi that begins at 7:14 AM in Mumbai begins at a different clock time in London.
-AstroKund resolves this using your exact location.
+The five Panchang limbs — Tithi (lunar day), Nakshatra (Moon's asterism), Yoga (Sun-Moon angle sum), Karana (half-Tithi), and Vara (weekday) — are time-dependent and some are location-dependent because Tithi and Nakshatra transitions are calculated from local sunrise time.
+A Tithi beginning at 7:14 AM in Mumbai begins at a different clock time in London.
+AstroKund resolves this automatically using your exact coordinates.

-How is the AI Astrologer different from a regular chatbot?
+How is the AstroKund AI Astrologer different from a regular astrology chatbot?

 The AI Astrologer operates against your actual computed birth chart data — not a generic Sun-sign description.
-When you ask about career timing, it references your 10th house lord, running Mahadasha, and current Gochar positions simultaneously.
-Responses are grounded in classical texts through a Vedic RAG system, which prevents the generic or fabricated answers common in standard AI tools.
+When you ask about career timing, it simultaneously references your 10th house lord, running Mahadasha, and current Gochar transit positions.
+Responses are grounded in classical texts through a Vedic RAG (Retrieval-Augmented Generation) system, which prevents the fabricated or generic answers common in standard AI tools.

-Can I use AstroKund as a developer or for my app?
+Can developers use AstroKund as an API for their astrology app?

 Yes.
 AstroKund offers a REST API with endpoints for Kundali generation, Guna Milan, daily Panchang, retrograde status, Lal Kitab analysis, numerology, and AI-powered chart interpretation.
-The Starter plan is free to begin with.
-Paid plans unlock higher call volumes, webhook notifications, and PDF report generation.
+The Starter plan is free to begin.
+Paid plans unlock higher request volumes, webhook notifications, and programmatic PDF Kundali report generation.

-Lal Kitab uses a fixed-sign house system where each house always corresponds to a specific sign — unlike the Lagna-based system of traditional Jyotish.
-Planetary interpretations and remedies in Lal Kitab are distinct and often more accessible to the general reader.
-AstroKund's Lal Kitab module generates the fixed-house chart separately from the Lagna chart, so the two systems don't get conflated.
+Lal Kitab uses a fixed-sign house system where each house permanently corresponds to a specific Rashi — unlike the Lagna-based system of traditional Jyotish.
+Its planetary interpretations and remedies are distinct and typically more accessible to general readers.
+AstroKund's Lal Kitab module generates the fixed-house chart separately from the standard Lagna chart, ensuring the two systems are never conflated in your analysis.

-Generate your Janma Kundali, read today's Panchang, consult the AI Astrologer, or talk to a human Jyotishi.
-Every entry point is free to begin.
+Generate your Janam Kundali, read today's Panchang, consult the AI Astrologer, or connect with a human Jyotishi.
+Every entry point is completely free to begin.